developerpeachy/100-days-of-code/README.md

 **Thoughts**: I was following a few tutorials, making a simple todo list app using react-redux, nextjs and the react redux nextjs wrapper.
 I will be working more on this project to expand it into a Goals app with more functionality than just a TODO list.

 **Link(s) to work**: [Learning Redux repository](https://github.com/developerpeachy/learning-redux)

+### Day 7: April 11, 2020

+**Today's Progress**: Adding some styles to the TODO list tutorial i was learning Redux from.

+**Thoughts**: I thought about adding some CSS to improve the usability of the TODO app, however, I got really busy today with personal and family commitments and decided to commit to 30 mins of coding today.
+I had only added some small CSS changes to the app.

+**Link(s) to work**: [Learning Redux repository](https://github.com/developerpeachy/learning-redux)